pslucas0212/dotNet7ForOpenShift/README.md

 Download the Red Hat OpenShift Local (RHOL) for you OS from the Red Hat Hybrid Cloud Console [Create an OpenShift cluster](https://console.redhat.com/openshift/create/local)

-Chose the "local" tab and select your OS.
+Choo,se the "local" tab and select your OS.

 After you download RHOL, click the Download pull secret button.